-It earned a 10 of 10, tying with the UPPAbaby Mesa for excelling in a metric many city dwellers may use more than others.
-The low score for this metric is 4 shared by the Chicco Keyfit 30 and the Orbit Baby.
+It earned a 10 of 10, tying with the UPPAbaby Mesa.
+The low score for this metric is 4 for the Chicco Keyfit 30.

 Ease of Use

-The carrier portion of the seat installs fairly easily on the base, but we did manage to occasionally connect only 1 side instead of both in multiple trials during testing.
-This is a little concerning and we suggest parents pay very close attention to the audible click, and then give the carrier a good tug to ensure proper attachment to the base.
+The carrier portion of the seat installs fairly easily on the base, but we did manage to occasionally connect only one side instead of both in multiple trials during testing.
+Connecting only one side is a little concerning, and we suggest parents pay very close attention to the audible click and give the carrier a good tug to ensure proper attachment to the base.
 We can see this carrier becoming loose due to improper attachment, especially if parents are in a hurry.
 There are no visual indicators that this seat is properly connected.
-To release the carrier from the base you pull the handle on the back of the carrier and then use both hands to lift it off the base.
-The process is easy and we didn't have any problems during testing.
+To release the carrier from the base, you pull the handle on the back of the carrier and then use both hands to lift it off the base.

-The Peg Perego earned an 8 of 10 for this metric, tying with Phil and Teds Alpha; this is the high score for the metric and both seats impressed testers in their looks and soft padding.
-The low score on this metric is a 2 earned by the Graco SnugRide Classic Connect.
+The Peg Perego earned an 8 of 10 for this metric, tying with Chicco Fit2 and the Cybex Cloud Q; this is the high score for the metric.

-The Peg earned one of the top marks for comfort of the padding on the seat.
+The Peg earned one of the top marks for the comfort of the padding on the seat.
 It has a medium firmness foam padding over the stiff dense foam found on all the seats.
-It offers a pretty soft stage 2 cushion for older babies and a pretty firm stage 1 infant insert as well.
 The double layer padding made this a really comfortable seat and one we think babies will really feel cozy in.
-The fabric is also fairly nice, maybe not as much as the Phil and Teds but still really friendly.
-It is soft and smooth on the majority of the seat with a little bit of rougher fabric on the bottom cushion.
+The fabric is soft and smooth on the majority of the seat with a little bit of rougher fabric on the bottom cushion.

 The shell on the Peg earned it the highest score in our side-by-side comparison for quality and durability.
-It is nicely constructed and has a good fit and finish.
-It appears as though it will be very durable over time and that attention has been paid to quality manufacturing.
-The way the padding and the fabric attach to the shell on this seat make a very nice final product that impressed our testers and we think it will impress parents as well.
+The way the padding and the fabric attach to the shell make a very nice final product.

 While the carrier weight of any seat is important, we don't think it should be the most important thing parents consider.
 We recommend that parents use the weight as a deciding factor as opposed to a major factor.
-Once the options are narrowed down to two or three using other metrics like ease of installation, ease of use, and crash test results, then it is the best time to consider the carrier weight to help make the final decision.
+It is more important for parents that may be carrying their seat for longer distances instead of combining it with a stroller or baby carrier.

-In our review for the best baby strollers we tested 21 of the most popular strollers on the market to find the very best options for every family.
-While this Peg seat is compatible with the Peg Perego Booklet, the Booklet didn't impress us all that much.
-Instead we think the Primo Viaggio 4-35 would work well with our Best Value winner, the Baby Jogger City Mini Single It requires the purchase of an additional adapter to use this car seat, but we think the added expense is worth it to have an award winning stroller to go with your award winning car seat.
-This seat will also work with the BOB Revolution Flex, which won an Editors' Choice award and can be used for jogging once baby is old enough (8-12 months of age).
-The Revolution has an adjustable handlebar, suspension, and the highest maneuverability score in the group.
-Once again you will have to buy the Peg adapter, but it is a far better combination than the Viaggio and Booklet.
+In our review for the best full-size strollers, we tested many of the top strollers to find the best choices for every family.
+While this Peg seat is compatible with the Peg Perego Booklet, the Booklet didn't impress us that much.
+Instead, we think the Primo Viaggio 4-35 would work well with our Best Value winner, the Baby Jogger City Mini.
+It requires the purchase of an additional adapter to use this car seat, but we think the added expense is worth it to have an award-winning stroller to go with your award-winning car seat.

-The best application for this seat is any parent looking for a fine quality seat that offers comfort for baby, extra features for safety, a higher margin of protection based on crash test scores, and an easy install.
-This seat does have a higher price tag compared to some of the competition, but in the end it really seems to be worth it.
-If this car seat is within budget, we think parents will be very happy with it.
+The best application for this seat is any parent looking for a quality seat that offers comfort for baby, extra features for safety, a higher margin of protection based on crash test results, and is easy to install.
+This seat does have a higher price tag compared to some of the competition, but in the end, we think it is worth it.

 Other Versions and Accessories

-Back Seat Mirror which is a great accessory for any parent wanting to keep an eye on baby from the front seat.
-The mirror has a flat base that rests against the front of the back seat headrest and is kept secure by two adjustable straps that fit around both horizontally and vertically.
-The mirror has a convex shatter proof surface and set a few inches out from the base.
-It is able to pivot and adjust to provide a wider field of view.
-Once the mirror is adjusted, there is a device to tighten the pivot point to keep it in place.
-One of the few downsides to this mirror is that it requires an adjustable headrest for the straps to attach to.
-Otherwise, Amazon users seem to love this accessory.
-Many reviewers claimed that it provides a much clearer reflection than other back seat mirrors.
+Back Seat Mirror that is a great accessory for any parent to keep an eye on baby.
+The mirror has a flat base that rests against the front of the back seat headrest and secures with two adjustable straps that fit both horizontally and vertically.
+The mirror has a convex shatterproof surface and can pivot and adjust to provide a wider field of view.
+Once the mirror is adjusted, it can be tightened to keep it in place.
+One of the few downsides to this mirror is that it requires an adjustable headrest for the straps to attach.
+Otherwise, Amazon users love this useful accessory.

 Installation using LATCH